jvytee/elmpy/README.md

 # ElmPy
-A simple Extreme Learning Machine implemented in NumPy, optionally compatible with scikit-learn.
+A simple Extreme Learning Machine in python using NumPy, optionally compatible with scikit-learn.
 **Work in progress!**

 ## Features